Characterising semi-Clifford gates using algebraic sets: Preliminaries

 \begin{lemma} For any Clifford gate $C \in \cC^n_2$ and Pauli gate $P_1 \in \cC^n_1$, there exists a Pauli gate $P_2 \in \cC^n_1$ such that \end{lemma}

 \begin{defn}A gate $G_1 \in \cU(d^n)$ is \emph{Clifford-conjugate} to $G_2 \in \cU(d^n)$ if there exists a Clifford gate $C \in \cC^n_2$ such that $G_1 = CG_2C^*$. \end{defn}

 The Clifford gates, up to phase, are in correspondence with affine symplectic transformations of $\Z_d^{2n}$.
-First, we define the group of Clifford gates up to phase: $[\cC_2^n] = \cC_2^n / \mathbb{T}$.
-The group $Sp(n,\Z_d) \ltimes \Z_d^{2n}$ of affine symplectic transformations of $\Z_d^{2n}$ is are pairings of $2n \times 2n$ symplectic matrices over $\Z_d$ and translations in $\Z_d^{2n}$ with the composition law: There is a (\!\emph{Weil} or \emph{metaplectic}) projective representation $\rho: Sp(n,\Z_d) \ltimes \Z_d^{2n} \to [\cC_2^n]$ that is an isomorphism between the groups of affine symplectic transformations and Clifford gates up to phase \cite{gross2006hudson, neuhauser2002explicit}.
+First, we define the group of Clifford gates up to phase: $[\cC_2^n] = \cC_2^n / \mathbb{T}$, where $\mathbb{T}$ is the complex unit circle group.
+The group $Sp(n,\Z_d) \ltimes \Z_d^{2n}$ of affine symplectic transformations of $\Z_d^{2n}$ are pairings of $2n \times 2n$ symplectic matrices over $\Z_d$ and translations in $\Z_d^{2n}$ with the composition law: There is a (\!\emph{Weil} or \emph{metaplectic}) projective representation $\rho: Sp(n,\Z_d) \ltimes \Z_d^{2n} \to [\cC_2^n]$ that is an isomorphism between the groups of affine symplectic transformations and Clifford gates up to phase \cite{gross2006hudson, neuhauser2002explicit}.
+This representation extends to the case of finite fields of odd characteristic which is more general than the case treated in this work.

-While $\cC_2^n$ is maximal as a subgroup of $\cU(d^n)$, it is not dense in $\cU(d^n)$ and thus, approximately performing an arbitrary computation requires the ability to fault-tolerantly perform a non-Clifford gate.
+The group $\cC_2^n$ is a maximal nondense subgroup of $\cU(d^n)$, and thus, approximately performing an arbitrary computation requires the ability to fault-tolerantly perform a non-Clifford gate.